Simulations of Diversity Hiring

 One takeaway from all this is that it is a lot easier to increase diversity for a company that is growing.
 That means we can expect scaling startups to be better able to increase diversity than companies like Oracle, for example.
 We should also take care when comparing newer companies with older companies – if a company grew quickly when the industry was less diverse, it will have a large workforce that is quite uniform, and that takes a long time to change through hiring alone.

 But I think my main takeaway here is that it will be a long road ahead if the tech industry is ever to reach gender parity, assuming it does not start implementing some sort of affirmative action.
-Given reasonable assumptions about company growth, attrition rates and demographics of companies and graduates today, even if hiring is wholly equal, it still takes many years to approach parity.
+Given reasonable assumptions about company growth, attrition rates and demographics of companies and graduates today, even if there is no bias in hiring, it still takes many years to approach parity.

 Footnotes #